Ross Beaty flipped the laptop around and pointed its camera to the sea.

 “It just didn’t dawn on me that I might be shot,” he told The Northern Miner in 2022.
 “I kept going back to Russia and fighting them and fighting them.
 I eventually realized enough was enough.”

 Then there was the time he was drilling in Liberia with Equinox Resources in 1985.
 The African nation fell into civil war, forcing Beaty to flee.
-Other tough stops around the globe included Bolivia and Haiti.
+Other tough stops on the globe included Bolivia and Haiti.
 A coup in the Caribbean nation prompted Ottawa to pull out Canadian companies just as Beaty’s project secured a licence.

 “After the travel, what it did make me realize is just how big the world is and how interesting it is, and how many people are out there who have different views and not necessarily my own,” Beaty said on the Bowen Island shore.
 “I’d say it’s a very good thing for any entrepreneur to do, to travel a lot and to experience different realities.”